 However, contemporary historians argue that this explanation is a Victorian invention, since the earliest recorded use of the term 'Kismet' in the English language does not appear until after 1805.

 Others also claimed that Nelson had said "Kiss Emma, Hardy", referring to his mistress and lover Lady Emma Hamilton.

 Who was Thomas Hardy?

-Sir Thomas Masterman Hardy (1769 – 1839) was one of the most famous figures in British naval history.
-Starting his life in the navy as a captain’s servant at the age of 12, he rose through the ranks to serve as a captain on the HMS victory alongside Nelson.
+Sir Thomas Masterman Hardy (1769 – 1839) was a key figure at Trafalgar and one of the most famous figures in British naval history.
+Starting his life in the navy as a captain’s servant at the age of 12, he rose through the ranks to serve as flag captain on HMS Victory alongside Nelson.

 In later life, he was promoted to commodore while in command of fleets in both the South and North American continents, and became First Naval Lord in 1830, the highest position awarded in the royal navy.
 He died at Greenwich on 20 September 1839, aged 70.
 Hardy is buried in the officers' vault in Greenwich Hospital Cemetery, west of the National Maritime Museum